p/vcproj2cmake/README.txt

   with the main conversion scripts, which can only be guaranteed by always-installing vcproj2cmake_func.cmake etc.
-- a large number of generated CMakeLists.txt files will needlessly clutter the source tree for non-CMake developers Mappings files and hook files, OTOH, do contain custom project-specific persistent information and thus should find their way into SCM.
+- a large number of generated CMakeLists.txt files will needlessly clutter the SCM working copy of non-CMake developers Mappings files and hook files, OTOH, do contain custom project-specific persistent information and thus should find their way into SCM.